-This paper presents the imprints of health status (healthy or disease) in the macroscopic properties of microbiota, by studying its temporal variability.
-We analyzed more than 40000 time series of taxa from the gut microbiome of 99 individuals obtained from publicly available high throughput sequencing data about different conditions: diseases, diets, trips, obese status, antibiotic therapy and healthy individuals.
-Having seen that all the cases followed Taylor’s law, we used this empirical fact to model how the relative abundances of taxa evolved over time thanks to the Langevin equation, in a similar way as the approach applied recently by Blumm et al. (45).
-We used this mathematical framework to explore the temporal stability of microbiota under different conditions in order to understand how this is related with the healthy status of the subjects.
+This paper presents the hallmarks of health status (healthy or diseased) in the macroscopic properties of microbiota, by studying its temporal variability.
+We analyzed over 40,000 time series of taxa from the gut microbiome of 99 subjects obtained from publicly available high-throughput sequencing data related to different conditions: diseases, diets, trips, obese status, antibiotic therapy and healthy subjects.
+On finding that all the cases followed Taylor’s law, we used this empirical fact to model how the relative abundances of taxa evolved over time using the Langevin equation, similarly to the approach applied by Blumm et al. (45).
+We used this mathematical framework to explore the temporal stability of microbiota under different conditions in order to understand how this is related with the health status of the subjects.

 Results

-The microbiome temporal variability was analyzed to extract the global properties of the system.
+Microbiome temporal variability was analyzed to extract the global properties of the system.
 As fluctuations in total counts are plagued by systematic errors we worked on the temporal variability of relative abundances for each taxon.
-Our first finding was that, in all cases, changes in the relative abundances of taxa followed a ubiquitous pattern, known as the fluctuation scaling law (46) or Taylor’s power law (30), i.e., the microbiota of all detected taxa followed σi=V·xiβ, a power law dependence between mean relative abundance xi and dispersion σi.
+Our first finding was, without exception, that changes in the relative abundances of taxa followed a ubiquitous pattern, known as the fluctuation scaling law (46) or Taylor’s power law (30).
+In other words, the microbiota of all detected taxa followed σi=V·xiβ, a power law dependence between mean relative abundance xi and dispersion σi.
 The law seems to be ubiquitous, spanning even to six orders of magnitude in the observed relative abundances.
-As shown in Figure 1, where V corresponds to the y-intercept and is the slope of the fit, the most abundant species were less volatile in relative terms than those which were less abundant.
-The fitting to the power law was always robust (R2 > 0.88) and did not depend on the microbiome condition.
-The power law (or scaling) index and the variability V (hereafter Taylor’s parameters) appear to be correlated with the stability of the community.
-For this, we assume that Taylor's parameters behave as proxies for the stability.
-On the one hand, is a scaling index that gave us information about the statistical properties of the ecosystem.
+As shown in Figure 1, where V corresponds to the y-intercept and is the slope of the fit, the most abundant species were less volatile in relative terms than the less abundant ones.
+The fit to the power law was always robust (R2 > 0.88) and did not depend on microbiome condition.
+The power law (or scaling) index and the variability V (hereafter Taylor’s parameters) appear to be correlated with community stability.
+Accordingly, we assume that Taylor's parameters behave as proxies for stability.
+On the one hand, is a scaling index that provides information about the statistical properties of the ecosystem.
 If it is 1/2, the system behaves like a Poisson distribution.
-If is 1, the system behaves as an exponential distribution.
-Generally speaking, metagenomes vary with time with between these two universal classes.
-In our case, the fact that was less than 1 tells us that the most abundant taxa in the microbial community were less susceptible to any perturbation than the other taxa.
-On the other hand, the variability V was a direct estimator of the amplitude of fluctuations over time.
-V represents the maximum variability attainable by a hypothetical dominant genus (with relative abundance close to 1).
+If is 1, the system behaves like an exponential distribution.
+Generally speaking, metagenomes undergo time-course variations with between these two universal classes.
+In our study, the fact that was less than 1 indicates that the most abundant taxa in the microbial community were less susceptible to perturbations than the other taxa.
+On the other hand, the variability V is a direct estimator of the amplitude of fluctuations over time.
+V represents the maximum variability attainable by a hypothetically dominant genus (with relative abundance close to 1).
 It is an important parameter that characterizes the type of system.
-If V is small the ranking is stable such as, for example, the number of diagnoses of a particular disease recorded in Medicare during a month (47).
-If V is large, as it seems to be the case of metagenomic samples, the ranking might be unstable, like the number of hourly page views of articles in Wikipedia (45, 46).
-The Taylor parameters were related to the health status of the host, which we consider as constituting the main finding contributed by this article.
+If V is small the ranking is stable.
+As way of example, this would be the case for the number of diagnoses of a particular disease recorded in Medicare during a month (47).
+If V is large, as occurs for metagenomic samples, the ranking might be unstable, as it would be for the number of hourly page views of articles in Wikipedia (45, 46).
+Interestingly, the Taylor parameters were related to the health status of the host, which is the main finding of this study.